Peperomia is often referred to as Radiator Plants because they were so dubbed by Liberty Hyde Bailey, who was an American horticulturist.

 Determine which is the problem by carefully inspecting and finding one of the culprits.

-If the problem is caterpillars, you should manually remove the offenders and drop them into a bucket of soapy water.
+If the problem is caterpillars, manually get rid of the caterpillars by hand and drop them into a bucket of soapy water.

 Introduce natural predators to your gardens, such as predatory wasps or tachinid flies, to keep them under control in the future.